Share your love

 Step 5 – Access Fathom Analytics via Web Interface

-At this point, you can access your Fathom analytics dashboard by typing your domain name in your web browser:
+At this point, you have learned to Install Fathom Analytics on Debian 12.
+You can now access your Fathom analytics dashboard by typing your domain name in your web browser:

 http://your-domain